-As the capital of Morocco, Rabat is home to numerous NGOs, international organizations, and Morocco’s leading university.
-Rabat also boasts a cosmopolitan mix of European Modernism and North African and Islamic traditions.
+Rabat boasts a cosmopolitan mix of European Modernism and North African and Islamic tradition.
 Its unique blend of cultures, religions, languages, and identities creates a perfect backdrop for studying issues in the francophone world.
 Rabat’s coastal location, moderate weather year-round, and mix of the old and new make it a fascinating city to live and study in during the summer.
+As the capital of Morocco, Rabat is home to numerous non-governmental organizations, international organizations, and Morocco’s leading university.

 Designed for students interested in Francophone Studies, this program offers courses in Literature, Gender Studies, Maghrebian & Sub-Saharan culture, Migration Studies, and Political Science, all of which are taught in French.
 You are required to take a 1-credit course in Colloquial Moroccan Arabic as well.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.